-Victor's response to the monster's betrayal of him mirrors the monster's response to Victor's betrayal: both isolate themselves and seek revenge.
+Victor's response to the monster's betrayal of him mirrors the monster's response to Victor's betrayal: both isolate themselves in nature and seek revenge.

 One day Elizabeth tells Victor that she no longer sees the world the same way after witnessing the execution of an innocent.

 Elizabeth, for so long a perfect model of innocence, begins to lose her innocence.